A simple and easy slow cooker Korean beef lettuce wraps recipe with only 7 ingredients! Serve in lettuce wraps for a light and fresh dinner.

 Slow cooker recipes can be such a lifesaver on busy weeknights.
 This Slow Cooker Sesame Ginger Beef with Snap Peas and this Slow Cooker Honey Garlic Beef are two great beef options, as are these Korean Beef Lettuce Wraps!

-Slow cooker Korean beef is fall-apart-tender, and the sauce is sweet, salty, a little bit spicy and delicious!
-Plus, it’s super simple to make: no searing, no chopping, requires only 7 ingredients to throw together in the slow cooker, and cooks on low for 6-8 hours.
+Korean beef cooked in the slow cooker is fall-apart-tender, and the sauce is sweet, salty, a little bit spicy and delicious!
+Plus, it's super simple to make: no searing, no chopping, requires only 7 ingredients to throw together in the slow cooker, and cooks on low for 6-8 hours.

 This is a perfect for meal prep ahead of time and serving as a healthy lunch or light dinner during a busy weeknight.
 It's a great light and fresh option, but you could serve the beef in a number of ways (more on that below).